Lexi-Ewald/unity-menubar/README.md

 ### for Firefox and Thunderbird with global menu

 **Histroy**
+- The unity-menubar.patch is the main build resource for the firefox and thunderbird global menu.
 - Unity was developed by Mozilla and introduced in Ubuntu 11.04, which was released on May 12, 2011.
 - The Mozilla-Ubuntu-Team maintained the unity-menubar up to Firefox-esr version 115.13.0, from Firefox-trunk version 121.0 onwards the patch was no longer developed and was removed.